+The following guide will help you to understand your postoperative exercise program.
 Regular exercises are necessary to restore your knee mobility and strength.
 Most exercises can be carried out at home.
 This program may be supervised by a physiotherapist initially or for several weeks, depending on your progress.
-As you increase the intensity of your exercise program, you may experience temporary set-backs.
+As you increase the intensity of your exercise program, you may experience temporary setbacks.
 If your knee swells or hurts after a particular exercise activity, you should decrease or stop the activity until you feel better.
 Contact your Physiotherapist if the symptoms persist.
-The following guide will help you to understand your postoperative exercise program.